Monitoring and Maintaining Your Server

 When you first start monitoring the graphs, you won’t know what numbers are normal.
 Don’t worry.
 With time and practice, you’ll learn what the graphs are supposed to look like when your server is operating normally.
 Then you’ll be able to spot performance abnormalities before they turn into full-blown problems.

-Configuring Linode Manager Email Alerts
+Configure Linode Manager Email Alerts

 The Linode Manager allows you to configure email alerts that automatically notify you via email if certain performance thresholds are reached.
 For example, if you set the threshold for CPU Usage to 90% percent, you’ll be notified if your Linode’s average CPU usage is greater than 90% for over 2 hours.

-Here’s how to turn on and customize the alerts:
+To turn on and customize the alerts:

 - Log in to the Linode Manager.